 So, hop on board and let the scenic journey unfold.
 Once you arrive in Prague, prepare to explore its captivating streets and rich history!

-The fastest journey from Berlin to Prague by train can take as little as 4 hours.
-This speed allows you to enjoy the scenic views while reaching your destination in a timely manner.
+The fastest train journey from Berlin to Prague can take as little as 4 hours and 20 minutes.

 Imagine wandering through a city where every corner tells a story of resilience and transformation.
 Welcome to Berlin, a vibrant metropolis that seamlessly blends its rich history with modern innovation.
 Are you ready to uncover its hidden gems?